 Lively tutor presentations and seminar discussions.
 The aim is to inform, stimulate and inspire you to think further about the issues we will look at.
 Suggestions for weekly reading will be provided but this work will not be compulsory.
-There will be a dropbox available in which all the resources used in the course will be available for you to download, plus hard copy materials given out in class.
+There will be a dropbox available in which all the resources used in the course will be available for you to download.

 Are there any other costs?
 Is there anything I need to bring?

 Whatever you need to take notes would be useful..

 When I've finished, what course can I do next?

 You might be interested in HP133 German Idealism from Kant to Hegel: the beginnings of continental philosophy.
 See our full offer of philosophy courses on our website.

 Chris teaches, studies and writes about philosophy and many other things.
 He has taught adult learners for many years and is committed to the view that the subject should be taught in a lively way that stimulates and empowers students, and that relates both to history, culture and society more widely.
 Most importantly, students should begin to see how philosophy relates to them, and that it is something they can engage in with confidence and success.
 He has studied at the University of Sheffield, University of East Anglia, Goldsmiths and Roehampton Universites and has a PhD, the subject of which was Hannah Arendt and Kant’s Theory of Reflective Judgment.
 He is the co-uthor of the Cambridge University Press Book ‘Thinking Through Philosophy’, and has published numerous articles, mainly on philosophical issues.
 He has a strong interest in politics, history, literature, the visual arts and music and is a keen landscape photographer.